OLIMEX/ESP8266/IoT Firmware/README.md

 ### Requests

-Devices & Entry Points
+#### Devices & Entry Points

+To get information about installed device drivers and URL for entry points you have to issue GET request to the root.

 	GET /

-REST Service - read relay status
+To read relay status using REST Service - issue GET request to /relay

 	GET /relay

-Response:
+Sample Response:

 	{
 		"Device" : "ESP8266",